pfheatwole/thesis/source/paraglider_geometry.rst

 Inertia
 -------

-[[This includes contribution from both the real mass (surface materials) and the apparent mass.
-For the real mass calculations, see :ref:`derivations:Area and Volume of a Mesh`, and for the apparent mass calculations see :ref:`paraglider_dynamics:Apparent Mass`.
+[[This includes contribution from the *solid mass* (surface materials), *air mass*, and the *apparent mass*.
+For the *real mass* (solid materials + air) calculations, see :ref:`derivations:Area and Volume of a Mesh`, and for the apparent mass calculations see :ref:`paraglider_dynamics:Apparent Mass`.
 Those methods are for the geometry, and can be scaled by the surface material density and air density to produce the final inertia tensors.]]

 Line Geometry